VAR logo English

 Tsallis (NS, 27-Aug-2005, p34) proposes a formula for computing the entropy of an out-of-equilibrium system that happens to give the correct power-law, pq, to generate Boltzmann statistics for systems that are close to equilibrium, with q close to 1, and also seems to work for higher values of q that have external energy sources and that are far from equilibrium.

-One candidate would be the orinciple of maximum entropy production (NS, 06-Oct-2001, p38).
+One candidate would be the principle of maximum entropy production (NS, 06-Oct-2001, p38).
 Another candidate is the Onsager reciprocal relations which, to quote from Wikipedia, "express the equality of certain ratios between flows and forces in thermodynamic systems out of equilibrium, but where a notion of local equilibrium exists".
 At the system (organism) level, measures are proposed based on body-part complexity (NS, 05-Feb-1994, p37).
 Crutchfield and Young (1990) propose yet another a way to measure complexity.

 Free-will